thomas-lamiaux/rocq-prover.org/data/pages/code_of_conduct.md

 the enforcement team as well, who shouldn't deal by themselves with violations in discussions in which they are a participant.

+The enforcement team will take all interactions into account when assessing potential code of conduct violations, including any personal communications brought to their attention.

-Depending on the violation, the team can choose to address a private or public warning to the offender, request an apology, or ban them for a short or a long period from interacting on one or all of our forums.
+Depending on the violation, the team can choose to address a private or public warning to the offender, request an apology, or ban them for a short or a long period from interacting on one or all spaces managed by the Rocq team (both online and offline).
+The ban may apply to anyone, including members of the Rocq team, in which case the developer will lose their privileges for the duration of the ban and may need to rebuild trust to regain them.

 Except in case of serious violations, the team will always try a pedagogical approach first (the offender does not necessarily realize immediately why their